West Nile Virus Disease

 Nearly 3,000 human cases were reported in Colorado in 2003; 63 Coloradans died from the disease and almost 900 were hospitalized.
 Most of those who became seriously ill recovered, but some suffered permanent disabilities.

 It is very rare to catch this illness, and most infected people will not get sick or will have only mild symptoms.
-However, West Nile virus can be fatal.
+However, West Nile virus can be fatal (by tracey).
 We want you to have the facts, in order to ease your fears, and so that you can take appropriate prevention measures.

 it is spread: